nordeck/jitsi-keycloak-adapter/docs/case-tokenauthurl.md

 ### muc_wait_for_host

-This module is **NOT** used in the setup because it breaks the flow for our case.
+This module is **NOT** used in this setup because it breaks the flow for our case.
 It allows everyone to be a moderator if she has a token.
 So, even guest participant can join the meeting directly if she has a token.